AnnWann/partyFinanceSystem/README.md

-# PARTY FINANCE SYSTEM / SISTEMA FINANCEIRO DE PARTIDO
+# PARTY FINANCE SYSTEM

-This is an app made to handle the financial needs of a political party that's organized into smaller cores. \
+This is an app made to handle the financial needs of a political party that's organized into smaller cores.
-Isto é um aplicativo feito para organizar as necessidades de um partido político organizado em nucleos.

-It stores user's data and financial registers, builds monthly and yearly reports and prints a PDF file of said reports. \
+It stores user's data and financial registers, builds monthly and yearly reports and prints a PDF file of said reports.
-Suas funções incluem armazenar dados de usuários e registros financeiros, construir relatórios mensais e anuais e imprimir os relatórios em arquivos PDF.

-## Instalation / Instalação
+## Instalation

+Pre-requisites: golang, make and sqlite3.

-Download source from/Instale fonte de: https://github.com/AnnWann/partyCoreFinantialSystem \
+Download source from/Instale fonte de: https://github.com/AnnWann/partyCoreFinantialSystem.
-Download binary from/Instale binário de: (not implemented) \
-Use browser version at/Use versão no navegador em: (not implemented) \

-## Usage / Uso
+## Usage

-You use this app by two means: cli tool or browser interface (not implemented). \
-Existem dois meios de usar esse aplicativo: a ferramenta command-line e a interface de browser (não implementada)

 ### Cli Tool / Ferramenta Command-line

-**Pre-Requisites/Pré-requisitos**

-There is no pre-requisite if you're running from the binary. \
-Não existe nenhum pré-requisito se você está rodando do binário.

-For the source version, you will need `make` and `go` installed, as well as their own pre-requisites. \
-Para rodar a versão de fonte, você vai precisar de `make` e `go` instalado, como também os seus respectivos pré-requisitos.

-**To run from source/Para rodar da fonte**

-    $ make all

-That will generate an executable file and execute it in your terminal. \
-Isto vai gerar um arquivo executavél e executá-lo dentro de seu terminal.

-**For this version**, the binary program will by default generate a .db file inside of `./database` and store the PDFs inside of `./reports`. \
-**Nesta versão**, por padrão o programa binário irá criar um arquivo .db dentro de `./database` e armazenar os PDFs dentro de `./reports`.

-If you are using the source version, you can change where the database and PDF are stored by using `$ echo -e "PDF_FOLDER=<your-pdf-folder>\nDB_PATH=<your-database-folder>" > .env` \
-Se você está usando a versão fonte, você pode alterar onde o banco e os PDFs vão ser armazenados usando `$ echo -e "PDF_FOLDER=<seu-diretorio-pdf>\nDB_PATH=<seu-diretorio-banco>" > env`

-To know more about the usage of the CLI tool, use `$ help` or access ["docs/CLI_TOOL_USAGE.md"](./docs/CLI_TOOL_USAGE.md). \
-Para saber mais sobre o uso do terminal, use `$ help` ou acesse ["docs/CLI_TOOL_USAGE.md"](./docs/CLI_TOOL_USAGE.md).

-### Browser interface

-Go to ... \
-Acesse ...
+1. Create a file at the directory of your choice named <something>.db
+2. Create a .env file with the following variables:

+    PDF_FOLDER=/where/you/want/to/store/the/reports
+    DB_PATH=/where/your/database/file/is.db
+    PARTIDO=your_Party_Name
+    UNIDOC_KEY=your_UNIDOC_API_Key

+3. run `make`
+4. you are now in the program interface, if all the steps above were followed, you should have configured your database correctly and can now use the app's function.
+To learn more about the usage, input `help` or access ["docs/CLI_TOOL_USAGE.md"](./docs/CLI_TOOL_USAGE.md).